Photo: Camilla Hanhirova

 Who organises the festival?

 The festival is hosted by Fingo ry, an umbrella organisation for 250 CSOs and an expert organisation in the field of development.
 Fingo is funded through the Ministry for Foreign Affairs’ development cooperation appropriations.
+The event is also supported by the City of Helsinki and the Swedish Cultural Foundation.

 People at the concert of Les Amazones d'Afrique.